Justins45/advdb-activity1-group3/README.md

 # advdb-activity1-group3
 # Design process and modelling tool
 Our group designed a logical database model to manage the operations of a local gym.
-We identified the main entities based on the business requirements and used ERDPlus to create our EERD diagram.
+We identified the main entities based on the business requirements and used LucidChart to create our EERD diagram.
 We used a partial, disjoint specialization for the Staff and Trainer entities, resolving many to many relationships using the associative booking entity.

 # Business Rules
 - **Class Scheduling**: Each class can be in zero to many scheduled classes.
 Each scheduled class can only be lined to one class.